 - Ship Tease: There is no indication of a relationship between Deb and Simmo for all of season one, except for the episode where they go to the kids prom equivalent together, in the same car.

 - Shirtless Scene: The male surfers spend a lot of screen time with their shirts off.
 Justified, as they are surfers.

 - Spoiled Sweet: Perri loves to spend her father's money on expensive clothes, she is pretty and can be a bit shallow but she's also cheerful, nice and a loyal friend.

 - Stern Teacher: While Simmo is more laid back concerning the behaviour of the kids, Deb can be quite intimidating.
 YMMV of course.

-- Talent Double: While the actors were given some surf lessons most of the surfing was done by these.
+- Talent Double: While the actors were given some surf lessons, most of the surfing was done by stunt doubles.